 We receive reports about free software license violations from the public every month, and we investigate them all.
-Since the FSF holds the copyrights for a number of popular programs, such as GNU bash and wget, we can usually take immediate action against the violator — and either way, we work with other interested copyright holders to help ensure everyone's licenses are protected.
+Since the FSF holds the copyright for a number of popular programs, such as GNU Bash and GNU Wget, we can usually take immediate action against the violator -- and either way, we work with other interested copyright holders to help ensure everyone's software remains free.

 Many copyright holders seek monetary damages when their license is violated.
-We do not — we only want violators to come back into compliance, and help repair any harm done to the free software community by their past actions.
+We do not -- we only want violators to come back into compliance, and help repair any harm done to the free software community by their past actions.
 Because of that, we contact violators directly, and negotiate a strategy with them that best accomplishes those goals.
 We follow the Principles Of Community-Oriented GPL Enforcement in all our compliance matters.
 Oftentimes the violation is unintentional, and people are happy to have help getting their work straightened out.
-When a violator is less cooperative, we call on the resources of the Software Freedom Law Center to help come to an agreement.
+When a violator is less cooperative, we call on the resources of our pro bono counsel to help come to an agreement.

 The Life of a Compliance Case

 A compliance case has a sort of life cycle.
 It starts with a report which we receive.
 We investigate that report and work to confirm the violation.
 Once we've done that, we use a number of methods to establish contact with the violator.
 When we start talking, we begin the work of bringing the violator into compliance, and the process ends once that's done.
 In every step of this process, our actions are guided by the Principles Of Community-Oriented GPL Enforcement.

 We provide instructions for reporting license violations.
 All of our cases start this way -- we don't go looking for them on our own.
 We need to know at least three things:

 - Who: The company, organization, or individual who has violated the license.

 - What: The software involved in the violation.
 For us to take direct action, we'll need to hold the copyright on at least one of them.
 If that's not the case, we can usually pass on the information to another interested copyright holder.